Cherreads

 "I wasn't," I mutter.
 "My head was too full."

-The tension I've been carrying since the gala finally bursts out.
-"I'm serious, Cam," I snap, setting my cup down a little harder than I should.
-"Your boss…" I grab the nearest cushion and hurl it onto the couch like it's him. "…is impossible.
+The tension I've been carrying from the gala finally bursts out.
+"I'm serious, Cam," I snap, setting my cup down hard.
+"Your boss…" I grab the nearest couch cushion and hurl it at the sofa like it's him.
+"He's impossible.
 I get it now.
 I finally understand how you survive every day dealing with him."

 Her shoulders stiffen as walks to the couch and sinks into it.
 "Elle…"